jim-schwoebel/allie/features/readme.md

 python3 featurize.py [folderpath]
 ```

-The code above will featurize all the audio files in the folderpath via the default_featurizer specified in the settings.json file.
+The code above will featurize all the audio files in the folderpath via the default_featurizer specified in the settings.json file (e.g. 'standard_features').

 Note you can extend this to any of the feature types.
 The table below overviews how you could call each as a featurizer.
 In the code below, you must be in the proper folder (e.g. ./allie/features/audio_features for audio files, ./allie/features/image_features for image files, etc.) for the scripts to work properly.